daisvke/minishell/README.md

 ### cd
 * The cd command updates $PWD and the path of the command prompt when the directory is changed
-* "cd .." works, as chdir() understands it as an argument
+* "cd .." works, as chdir() understands ".." as an argument
 * cd returns an error if it comes with more than a single argument
 * "cd" alone gets to $HOME

 ### echo
 * Every argument will be printed unless it begins with "-n", which will activate the -n option.
-* The character '\' is not echoed, as in bash.
+* The character '\\' is not echoed, as in bash.

 ### env